SteveJSmith1/Biography/README.md

-# hello-world
-Tutorial1

-Hi Humans (and bots)!
+# Hi Humans (and bots)!

+*Ex-lecturer in Mathematics trying less-altruistic ways to make a living.*

-Steve here, I enjoy the delights of Python.
+I enjoy the delights of Python.

-I enjoy working with nltk to analyse text in a variety of forms.
-I also enjoy working with pandas and numpy to analyse numerical data.
+Statistics geek who who enjoys hacking and implementing models to analyse data from written text or numerical data.
-Ex-lecturer in Mathematics trying less-altruistic ways to make a living.
+Currently playing with django for fun.

-Freelance remote working offers always gratefully received.
+***Freelance remote working offers always gratefully received.***